The Return of the “Special

 those who are sick or traveling and miss a class or two or three).

-Online Students: Blog Posts and Reflections (100
+Online Students: Blog Posts and Reflections—Due

-class discussion forum in Canvas, you will create a Weblog (i.e., a blog) to
+create a Weblog (i.e., a blog) to reflect on your personal article readings and

-each blog group.
-What concepts and ideas resonate
+around 6 groups and around 4 people in each blog group.
+What concepts and ideas resonate with you?
+What do you disagree with?

-me your blog URL after you set it up.
+What do find intriguing?
+And so on.
+Send me your blog URL after you set

-A minimum of 15
+A minimum of 13

 posts or around 1 blog reflection per week and feedback to your teammates each

-week (50 points).
-I want you
+points).
+I want you to reflect

-will vary.
-Let’s go with a 200 word minimum blog post for now (this
+go with a 200 word minimum blog post for now (this could change).
+I also want

-could change).
-I also want you to give feedback each week to at least two
+you to give feedback each week to at least two members of your team.
+Peer

-after you set it up.
-You might create a blog using
+feedback can be short or long.
+Send me your blog URL after you set it up.
+You might create a blog using WordPress or some other

-WordPress or some other blogging tool.
-Please share the URL of your blog with
+blogging tool.
+Please share the URL of your blog with me.
+Chen Meng and

-me.
-Chen Meng and Xiaoying Zheng, and I will be giving feedback on these blog
+Xiaoying Zheng, and I will be giving feedback on these blog postings.
+You will

-postings.
-You will also give feedback to two of your peers each week; I will
+also give feedback to two of your peers each week; I will assign you all into

-assign you all into six teams of four people to give feedback to.
-Please give
+six teams of four people to give feedback to.
+Please give your groupmates

-Peer feedback should be at least five
+feedback should be at least five sentences per post.

-sentences per post.
 This is a weekly task.

 At the end of the semester, I want you to draft a 2 (maybe 3) page single-spaced reflection paper on your